 From the Hague agreement to seeing more boys than girls on the shared list, there have been many changes in China’s international adoption program.
 Children’s House International has been through it all.
 We will jump through the hoops and change with the times in order to place children with their forever families.
 Today, we are seeing older kids with special needs and a majority of them being boys.
 Check out our “Children Available” tab for more information.
 We are proud to say that shortly after China opened its doors to international adoption in 1995.
 Children’s House International was accepted as a registered international adoption agency in China.
 Our China adoption program has a long standing history of commitment to the Chinese children and their adoptive families.
 Since 1995, our staff has and will continue to be, steadfast in their commitment to children with special needs.
 Our China staff has over 60 years of combined experience in China.
 We work night and day for the moment when an orphan can finally say they’ve found a mom; a brother, sister; a family.

 Please join our “village” to learn more about the kids that are assigned to us.
 Help advocate for children that desperately need families!
 Join our Facebook Group.
 Search “CHI Waiting Children” and click “Join”!

 Our China Waiting Child Status

 In 2001, Children’s House International was entrusted with the honorable status of an approved agency for The Waiting Child Program and in September of 2010, granted children specifically from the Special Focus Program.
-We pride ourselves on advocating for those children that seem to have the smallest of voices- but need us most!
+We pride ourselves on advocating for children that seem to have the smallest of voices- but are in need of us the most!